Draggie306/EditingCheatSheets/A Level/A Level OCR Geography - Human.md

 #### War and post-war decline
 Artillery, aircraft and weaponry were understandably prioritised during the Second World War.
 Unemployment remained low but the population, like all towns and cities, shrunk from 1.2m to 1m.

 The war also left its mark on the infrastructure.
 The Birmingham Blitz destroyed over 12,000 homes.
 LA realised 110k homes were sub-standard and began mass demolishment and replaced them with 400 modern tower blocks and 81,000 new homes.
-Increased QoL with more space and more modern.
+Increased QoL with more contem

 By 1970s:
 - The British vehicle industry had been in decline for 20 years.
 Preference for Japanese models, cheaper costs w/global shift and globalisation and demand for these cars favoured them vs British makes